Skip to content

 • : zero gradient;

-At the outlet boundaries of the computational domain, total pressure is prescribed by assigning a value for the total pressure through the descriptor bcP.
+• Outlet: total pressure At the outlet boundaries of the computational domain, total pressure is prescribed by assigning a value for the total pressure through the descriptor bcP.
 Pressure and velocity components are prescribed in a way that depends on whether, locally, a backflow is present.
 At points with no backflow, the entire velocity has a zero-gradient condition, and for pressure .
 With backflow, pressure is instead set as .
+Temperature has a zero-gradient condition along the direction normal to the BC plane.

 Compilation and dependencies